Heating when the grid is down:

 Resilient home design:

 Achieving autonomy and resilience in home construction is not only possible, but contrary to popular opinion, it can actually be quite affordable.
 The size and cost of a solar panel system is determined by your demand, and your demand is determined by your use.
-If you reduce your interior loads by opting for things like heat pumps, LED lights and water-saving faucets, you save money directly but you also reduce the size of the solar panel system that would be required to meet your demand.
+If you reduce your interior loads by opting for things like heat pumps, LED lights and water-saving faucets, and make sure you fix leaking faucets to save water, you save money directly but you also reduce the size of the solar panel system that would be required to meet your demand.

 Now think of that in terms of heat - insulation is cheaper than solar panels, so that should be your starting place.
 If you reduce the heat loss of a home by 70-80% (which is not that hard to do with a new building), you reduce the amount of panels required for heating by that same amount and suddenly heating a house with an active solar panel system becomes more realistic.
 Even more so if you design for passive heating as well, which can potentially cut demand in half on its own.